 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required (externally trainers facilitate training staff bi-yearly and receive update information at the start of each academic year) Separate training is provided to all new staff on appointment by the Executive Headteacher.
+Training is provided as required at least every two years, via a faciliator.
+Separate training is provided to all new staff on appointment by the DSL.
 The DSL will attend training at least every other year to enable them to fulfil their role.